 Paternity brings rights, privileges and responsibilities.
-Being a legal parent is the means to develop a lifelong parent-child relationship.
+Being a legal parent is the means to developing a lifelong parent-child relationship.
 For example, a father can ask a court for custody.
-Delaying establishment of paternity is usually a mistake, and may subject a father to false allegations of not caring or significant support arrearages, or both.
-A legal parent can be court ordered to provide financial support and health care to the child.
+Delaying the establishment of paternity is usually a mistake and may subject a father to false allegations of not caring or significant support arrearages, or both.
+A legal parent can be court-ordered to provide financial support and health care to the child.

 Legal advocacy for fathers